Primitivo Sato

-Primitivo N. Sato (November 27, 1911 – February 10, 1972) was a Filipino Visayan lawyer from Cebu, Philippines and Congressman of Cebu's 3rd district from 1949 until 1952.
+Primitivo Nacario Sato (November 27, 1911 – February 10, 1972) was a Filipino Visayan lawyer from Cebu, Philippines and Congressman of Cebu's 3rd district from 1949 until 1952.

 Early life

 Primitivo N. Sato, the son of Segundo Sato, was born in Carcar, Cebu on November 27, 1911.
 He passed the bar exams and was admitted to the Philippine Bar by December 23, 1937, becoming known to be a tax and inheritance laws expert and one of the few Filipino lawyers who had a doctorate of Civil Law.
 He married Julieta Erediano and the couple bore children namely Molly, Wesley, Rene, Bennie, Tita, Lorna, Letecia, and Annabelle.

 Career

 Campaigning under the Liberal Party, he was voted as representative of the Cebu's 3rd legislative district during the 2nd Congress of the Republic in 1949.
 His term was cut short in 1952 because he was unseated by Maximino Noel who filed and was successful in an electoral protest at the House Electoral Tribunal.